-Additional key points that the clinician should note are that stasis ulcers usually begin on the medial malleolus but may become circumferential over time.
+Additional key points are that stasis ulcers usually begin on the medial malleolus but may become circumferential over time.
 They may be painful, are difficult to treat, and frequently recur.
 They may become secondarily infected.

 I83.009 – Varicose veins of unspecified lower extremity with ulcer of unspecified site

 371032004 – Stasis ulcer

 - Arterial ulcers – Weak or absent distal pulses, does not have surrounding areas of dermatitis, has a punched-out appearance; located anteriorly or laterally on the lower extremity consistent with pressure sites.

 - Neurogenic (diabetic) ulcer – Almost invariably has peripheral neuropathy with decreased sensation and HgbA1C that is elevated; look for punched-out ulcers that are in pressure sites.